Yordenis Ugas aims to put Spence loss behind him with win over Mario Barrios

 Former WBA champ Yordenis Ugas needs to get back on a winning track

-Yordenis Ugas (27-5, 12 KO) faces Mario Barrios (27-2, 18 KO) for the interim WBC welterweight title Saturday on the Canelo vs Charlo undercard in Las Vegas.
+Yordenis Ugas (27-5, 12 KO) faces Mario Barrios (27-2, 18 KO) for the interim WBC welterweight title Saturday on the Canelo vs Charlo main card in Las Vegas.
 The title could become permanent if undisputed champ Terence Crawford moves up in weight.

 The Cuban Ugas put his WBA title on the line last April against Erroll Spence, Jr. He stood to win Spence’s WBC and IBF titles, but alas it was not to be as Spence scored a 10th round TKO win over Ugas.